 Leadership is simply about taking the initiative.
 Volunteering.
-To lead a ride, build a trail, take some photos at an event, put up a CX course or tear it down, help out with timing, provide advice in a forum or advocate for safer roads.
+To lead a ride, build a trail, take some photos at an event, put up a CX course or tear it down, help out with timing, provide advice on the Forum or advocate for safer roads.
 WCC and its members have a real opportunity to build one of the best cycling communities in Canada.
 The trails are legendary with a reputation that draws riders from far beyond the Waterloo Region.
 The Trails Committee and Trail Days provide the leadership and opportunity for us to make a difference in the enjoyment and stewardship of our environment.
 Our race team will have an impact in the pelotons of Ontario and will “give back” as mentors and leaders at weekly rides.
 And every member can participate for Adopt-A-Road and sign up for one of our cycling event programs.

 WCC has at least one ride available everyday and for these to occur a ride leader is needed to guide the group around.
 The more ride leaders we have the better.
 This allows for multiple groups on a ride and for leaders to attend to other commitments, vacation or injury.
 The ride coordinator may be different from the ride leader.
 The ride coordinator plans the route, determines if the ride will go or not, and sends out announcements if necessary.